Epirasque/FTLshipGibGenerator/README.md

 In addon-mode: saves the output as a separate addon (this is the mode used for the GenGibs addon that provides gibs for vanilla Multiverse).

+## How Can I Run It?

+You need to install Python 3.8 as well as the appropriate libraries that are used.
+I personally use the PyCharm Community Edition IDE, it makes loading additional libraries much easier (the IDE offers it as quick fix recommendations).

+Set the appropriate parameters in `core.py`, e.g. you can change the desired `NR_GIBS`.
+At very least you have to set the `INPUT_AND_STANDALONE_OUTPUT_FOLDERPATH`.
+Read the comments above the parameters for more details.
+Afterwards just run the main method without any additional arguments.

+### Recommended Workflow
+Have two copies of your unpacked addon folder:

+1. A backup from which you can restore a clean state
+2. A directory which will contain the output

+Keep developing your addon in 1. until it is ready for a new release.
+Then overwrite 2. with the contents of 1.
+Then run the Gib Generator against 2.
+If something goes wrong, fix the issue, overwrite 2. with the contents of 1. and run the Gib Generator again until you are happy with the result.
+Finally, compress 2. into a `.zip` or `.ftl` and it is ready to be delivered; but please test it first, just in case.

+You can use scripts to speed this up.
+I personally use `.bat` files which you can also find in this repository, you can use them as a template by adjusting the folderpaths inside.
+Please try to properly understand them and double check what you are doing because mistakes might cause you to accidentally overwrite or delete data!

-### Recommended Order Of Patching In The Slipstream Mod Manager:
+### Recommended Order Of Patching In The Slipstream Mod Manager
 1. Multiverse
 2. GenGibs
 3. Your own addon with its own generated gibs

-## How Can I Run It?

-You need to install Python 3.8 as well as the appropriate libraries that are used.
-I personally use the PyCharm Community Edition IDE, it makes loading additional libraries much easier (the IDE offers it as quick fix recommendations).
-Set the appropriate parameters in `core.py`.
-There are comments what the parameters are used for.

-Run the main method without any additional arguments.
+### Speeding Things Up
+Check the settings in `core.py` on how to run the Gib Generator much more quickly, e.g. for a sanity check or debugging purposes.

 ## What EXACTLY Does It Do?
 ### Program Flow